-- PM 10: Particulate matter that is smaller than 10 microns such as dust, pollen, mold.
+- PM 10: Particulate matter that is smaller than 10 microns such as dust, pollen, and mold.

 - Tropospheric ozone: Also known as smog, ground-level ozone (O3) is emitted from heat reacting with pollutants in the atmosphere.
 Nitrogen dioxide (NOx), and Volatile organic compounds (VOCs) are the common sources of Ozone.

-The indoor air quality is affected when you open the doors, windows, as well as cracks in the walls, doors and window sealants.
-When outdoor pollution is on a higher side, ventilating your home can affect the indoor air quality.
-There is a significant increase in the level of PM 2.5 and PM 10 when polluted outdoor air infiltrates into your home.
+The indoor air quality is affected when you open the doors, and windows, as well as cracks in the walls, doors, and window sealants.
+When outdoor pollution is on the higher side, ventilating your home can affect the indoor air quality.
+There is a significant increase in the level of PM 2.5 and PM 10 when polluted outdoor air infiltrates your home.

 So, How can an Air Purifier Help?

 To control indoor air pollution, you need to take some precautionary steps.
-Installing a HEPA air purifier tops the list on the precautionary measures to ensure that you stay safe from indoor pollution.
-A HEPA air purifier from a brand such as KENT uses a 4 step purification process to remove 99.97% particles from the indoor air.
-The HEPA filters trap 99% SPM, which are less than 0.3 microns in size.
-HEPA filter also plays an important role to catch and trap indoor carcinogen particles such as pollen, allergens, mold and cigarette smoke.
-If you are expecting, have kids or patients suffering from allergies, make sure you get a HEPA air purifier at the earliest.
+Installing a HEPA air purifier tops the list of precautionary measures to ensure that you stay safe from indoor pollution.
+An air purifier for home from a brand such as KENT uses a 4 step purification process to remove 99.97% of particles from the indoor air.
+The HEPA filters trap 99% SPM, which is less than 0.3 microns in size.
+HEPA filter also plays an important role to catch and trap indoor carcinogen particles such as pollen, allergens, mold, and cigarette smoke.
+If you are expecting, or have kids, or patients suffering from allergies, make sure you get a HEPA air purifier at the earliest.